-- The Board of Directors fully recognises its responsibility under section 175 of the Education Act 2002 to safeguard and promote the welfare of children and to work together with other agencies to ensure there are adequate arrangements within each school to identify, assess, and support children who are suffering harm. - BCCET has a Child protection (Safeguarding) Policy which is reviewed annually. - Each school will have at least two identified Safeguarding leads. - All staff will receive safeguarding training on appointment which will be updated on a regular basis. - Please refer to the Child Protection (Safeguarding Policy) for further advice and guidance
+- The Board of Directors fully recognises its responsibility under section 175 of the Education Act 2002 to safeguard and promote the welfare of children and to work together with other agencies to ensure there are adequate arrangements within each school to identify, assess, and support children who are suffering harm. - BCCET has a Child Protection (Safeguarding) Policy, which is reviewed annually. - Each school will have at least two identified Safeguarding leads. - All staff will receive safeguarding training on appointment, which will be updated regularly. - Please refer to the Child Protection (Safeguarding Policy) for further advice and guidance